-We recently wrote an article about how DDP (dynamic data protection) is implemented and how it works in OpenIO SDS.
-As a follow up to that article, I’d like you to tell about a real use case and show you the real-world benefits of dynamic data protection.
+We already wrote an article about how DDP (Dynamic Data Protection) is implemented and how it works in OpenIO.
+As a follow up, we’d like to show you a use case and the real-world benefits of dynamic data protection.

-Dynamic data protection is a feature of OpenIO SDS that enables our object store to select the best data protection mechanism, automatically and on the fly, according to policies already available on the cluster.
+Dynamic Data Protection is a feature of OpenIO that enables our object store to select the best data protection mechanism, automatically and on the fly, according to policies already available on the cluster.
 This offers optimal flexibility and performance, no matter what workloads or applications access the system.

 A real-world scenario